 R. B. Fergusson, Furniture and Upholstering, South Railway Street, Regina, Assiniboia.-This business was founded in 1884 by the present proprietor, and from the first it was the aim of this house to keep none but the best and most artistic goods; this met with a most gratifying response from an appreciative public, and built up one of the largest and most representative business of the kind in tho city.
 Mr. R. B. Fergusson is a gentleman of vast practical experience in the trade, and is possessed of unerring judgment and superior executive abilities.
 The store-room contains one of the most extensive, as it is one of the freshest and most elegant stocks of furniture in this part of the country.
 All of the newest designs in parlor, chamber, dining-room and kitchen furniture are included in the stock; the parlor sets are obtainable in all the first styles of upholstery.
-The prompt, upright, and reliable character of all of Mr. Fergusson's dealings, and the superior quality of his gools, has secured to him the representative position he now holds, and which renders his establishment an interesting feature of the city's activity and enterprise.
+The prompt, upright, and reliable character of all of Mr. Fergusson's dealings, and the superior quality of his goods, has secured to him the representative position he now holds, and which renders his establishment an interesting feature of the city's activity agent in this city for the Mason & Rich pianos, also the Doherty organs.

-P. Lamont, Books, Stationery, Fancy Goods, Wall Paper, Musical Instruments, etc., South Railway street, Assiniboia.-Prominent among the well conducted and prosperous bu-iness enterprises which line this great trade artery of the country, will be found that of Mr. P. Lamont, general dealer in books, stationery, fancy goods, toys, wall paper, musical instruments, etc. Mr. Lamont is general agent in this city for the Mason & Rich pianos, also the Doherty organs.
 The spacious and elegantly fitted up store, and the large and complete stock embraces every thing incident to the line of trade.
 The store has long been a favorite resort for people of art tastes, and the large and prosperous patronage represents the best class of city custom.
 This business was founded in 1883 by the present proprietor, whose long experience and natural artistic taste has eminently fitted him for the successful conduct of his business.
 Through his upright, honorable dealing, and energetic and able management, it has attained the proportion of a leading, prosperous city industry.

+P. Lamont, Books, Stationery, Fancy Goods, Wall Paper, Musical Instruments, etc., South Railway street, Assinibola.-Prominent among the well conducted and prosperous business enterprises which line this great trade artery of the country, will be found that of Mr. P. Lamont, general dealer in books, stationery, fancy goods, toys, wall paper, musical instruments, etc. Mr. Lamont is general